U.K. election: Exit polls show hung parliament, no party has enough seats

-LONDON — The polls have closed in the United Kingdom's general election and early exit polls suggest that no party has won enough seats to win an overall majority and form a government.
+LONDON — The polls have closed in the United Kingdom's general election and early exit polls suggest that no party has won enough seats to win an overall majority and form a government — a situation known as a 'hung parliament.'

+The shock prediction caused the value of the pound to plummet over the prospect that the country might not have a clear winner or strong government as it starts its negotiations to leave the European Union.

+The pound lost more than 2 cents against the dollar within seconds of the exit poll result, plunging from $1.2955 to $1.2752 late Thursday.
+It later recovered slightly, to $1.2780.

 The ruling Conservative party needs 326 seats to win an overall majority and guarantee that Theresa May would continue as Britain's Prime Minister.